 Puny and nerdish Ned (Fionn O’Shea) and handsome sportsman Conor are forced to share a bedroom at their boarding school.
 Conor is strangely lonely and introspective, despite his looks and the popularity that the sports bestow upon him.
 He slowly begins to mingle with Ned, with whom the shares a taste for music.
 Their bond is then tested by the school authorities, with only the teacher Dan Sherry (Andrew Scott) supporting their friendship and musical affinity.
 Ned, Conor and Sherry are accomplices of each other’s sexuality.

 Partly narrated by the unabashed and unrepentant Ned, as if he was recollecting a dark chapter of his life and of his country’s history, Handsome Devil contrasts the grotesque masculinity often associated with rugby against the alleged artistic sensitivity of homosexuals.
-Of course the equations “straight = sports” and “gay = arts” are not accurate, nor have they ever been.
+Of course the equations “straight = sports” and “gay = arts” are not accurate.
 Instead they have been pushed upon us in attempt balkanise and stigmatise people with diverse sexualities.
 Thankfully Ireland is now moulting its old layers of homophobia, and these equations are set to fall off with so many other prejudices.

 The climax of the film towards the end is very powerful, and it’s guaranteed to bring you tears.
 It’s a turning point in the film, just like the gay marriage referendum in the country.
 In fact, this sequence is akin to the referendum in more than one way: it forces the film characters to cast a vote, just like Irish citizens did in 2015.
 Top it all up with Rufus Wainwright’s heartfelt wailing.
 This is the perfect gay tearjerker, without ever being corny and vulgar.
 This is a noble film about strong and noble characters.